Why it is important to use customised articles for your company

-The framework provided in these sets of articles is based on the model articles provided in the Companies Act 2006.
+The framework provided in these sets of documents is based on the model articles provided by the Companies Act 2006.
 That act freed us from the longstanding straight jacket of a document few people dared to edit.
 Now a company can operate under the structure best suited to achieve its objectives, rather than being bound under the same rules as every other company.

-The Companies Act 1985 specified a set of articles called Table A, which were adopted by new companies by default unless the incorporators explicitly provided a modified version.
-The Companies Act 2006 replaced Table A with the “model” articles, effectively a simplified and more modern version of Table A, which have become the default for companies incorporated after 1 October 2009.
+The Companies Act 2006 replaced Table A(under the Companies Act 1985) with the “model” articles, effectively a simplified and more modern version of Table A, which have become the default for companies incorporated after 1 October 2009.

-However, the problem remains that the model articles are very unlikely to suit your company.
+However, the problem remains that these are very unlikely to suit your company.
 They are simply the default that someone has decided is the best compromise for most businesses.
 There are many additions and omissions that are unworkable or impractical for a private company.

 Yet they are the rules by which you must operate.
-So if you want to work by different rules, you need to adapt the articles.
+So if you want to work by different rules, you need to customise these as per your structure.